danday74/git-diff/README.md

 As a fallback, if either command is unavailable, git-diff will instead use the [diff](https://www.npmjs.com/package/diff) module to produce a very good fake git diff.

-You may then console.log the returned diff.
-An example of actual output:
+If desired, you may then console.log the returned diff.
+An example of **actual output**:

 ![Line diff v Word diff](diffs.png "Line diff v Word diff")